PaulConyngham/jekyll-now/about.md

 [TLDR; the Github repo for my notes on Andrew NGs course are here]()

-The bizzare thing about the NeuroEvolution project was that in 2014-2015, I was just quitley humming away doing Machine Learning in my basement (not quite, but you know what I mean).
+The bizarre thing about the NeuroEvolution project was that in 2014-2015, I was just quitley humming away doing Machine Learning in my basement (not quite, but you know what I mean).
 I remember going to a party in 2015 and telling people that I was doing machine learning.
-The girl & her friends that I was talking to at the time gave me quite the weird look. :)
+The girl & her friends that I was talking to at the time gave me quite the weird look.

-In 2016 however, there started to be mention of Machine Learning in the main stream news.
+In 2016 however, Machine Learning started to get mentioned in the main stream news.

 This was a new phenomenon, as prior to this Machine Learning was kind of an under ground community.